analytiq-hub/sigagent.github.io/physics/gareth_tribello_mathnet_statistical_mechanics.md

 \end{align*}
 $$

 * Note that Gareth gets $$k_BT$$ at the top of the fraction not the bottom!
+* The isothermal compression must then be positive, because so is the variance

 [Model Systems I: Lattice Systems Gasses](http://gtribello.github.io/mathNET/lattice-gas-video.html)